UBC-NLP/itrustai-tutorials/README.md

 |2|Text Classification|Deep Learning (BERT) |[notebook](text_classification/Text_classification_BERT.ipynb)|

 ## Machine Translation
+Machine Translation aims to learn a automatic system to translate a given text from a language to another language.
+This section includes a tutorial of neural-based machine translation.
+We introduce a important architecture in machine translation: [sequence to sequence network](https://arxiv.org/abs/1409.3215), in which two recurrent neural networks work together to transform one sequence (e.g., sentence) to another.

 |          | Category      | Descriptions | Link |
 |-------------|---|------------------------------|--------------------------------------|
 |1 |Machine Translation|Seq2seq |[notebook](machine_translation/Machine_Translation_seq2seq.ipynb)|